threos/Flytrap/README.md

 - [x] Debug Server and Remote Configuration
 - [x] MultimethodServer component for custom HTTP communication

 ### ⚠️ DISCLAIMER: Flytrap is in alpha stage, and it's still under active development.
-As it's a new library it will likely to have more issues.
+As Flytrap is a new library it's likely to have more issues.
 That also means core interfaces and references can change at any time.
 Please make sure that your team can/will handle any possible problem and future change before using Flytrap in a robot codebase.

 We don't take responsibility for any form of failure or unexpected behaviour.